jurakovic/guidreplace/README.md

   -?, -h, --help         Show help and usage information
 ```

-Replace guids in a file and save to a new file
+Replace GUIDs in a file and save to a new file

 ```
 guidrep input.txt -o output.txt
 ```

-Replace guids in a file and save to a new automatically created file
+Replace GUIDs in a file and save to a new automatically created file

 ```
 guidrep input.txt